vita73/new-vita/api/api-ideas.md

 Explore a `docs/` directory for onboarding guides and architectural diagrams.
 Consider a `scripts/` directory for utility tasks like data cleaning or model evaluation.

+Consider adding a README.md with a project overview, setup instructions, and contribution guidelines.
+Explore integrating CI/CD pipelines for automated testing and deployment.